Move 3 sticks in the T-shaped 5 square figure and form 4 equal squares

 In our problem the unit shape is a square.
 In another puzzle the figure could been made up of equilateral triangles.
 There can be many variations.
 But the fact remains that,

-Each common stick between two unit shapes reduces the number of sticks required to form a figure consisting of all the shapes in the figure but all independent from each other, by ONE.
+Each common stick between two unit shapes reduces the number of sticks required to form the shapes inependent of each other by ONE.

 5 squares formed by 20 sticks is shown on the left of the figure below.
 In the figure on the right, one stick is common between two squares.
 The result?
 Just count.
 The number of sticks is 19 now—one less than 20.